Paddle Billing

 • Mark a transaction as billed once ready.

 Paddle creates a related transaction for checkouts to handle calculations.
 You can use an eventCallback to listen for checkout events, then send a request to the Paddle API to mark a transaction as billed once it has the status of ready.
-Customers aren't able to change items as billed transactions can't be changed.
+The quantity stepper is presented, but the checkout shows an error if customers try to change the quantity.

 Inline checkout